dipaloke/digitalhippo/README.md

 - 4 products will be rendered side by side.
 Each products will have Image slider.
 - Single product page will contain breadcrumbs.
 - People can add/remove products to cart, also can clear the cart.
+- stripe is used for checkout session. card, paypal & wechatPay are enabled.
+- After payment people gets redirected to thankyou page, from where they can download the product.

 ## Packages :